SCH94/cheatsheets/aws/solution_architect_cheat_sheat/cheat-sheet-1.md

 ELB Sticky session (for CLB and ALB) redirect same user to same instance behind load balancer

 ELB support Cross-Zone Load Balancing : each load balancer instance distributed evenly across all registered instance in all AZ
+    *   ALB
+       *   Always on (cant be disabled
+       *   NO chrages for inter AZ data
+    *   NLB
+       *   disabled by default
+       *   pay charges for inter AZ data if enabled

 ELB support SSL certificates